WojciechMatuszewski/programming-notes/web/typescript/typescript-stuff.md

 Notice that we have a sort of overlap here.
 You might expect some kind of shadowing issue to occur, but that is not the case.
 These 2 declarations are _isolated_ from each other, they live in 2 different _spaces_.

+## Namespaces

+_Namespaces_ are used to **organize the global interfaces / types**.
+It is to ensure that **multiple libraries do not override each other types**.
+The most notable namespace is the `NodeJS` namespace.
+Please note that the **namespaces, like interfaces can merge together**.
+It all depends on how you structure the files.

 ## Augmenting global declarations

 ### Augmenting NodeJs `process.env`